A Primer on Security of Quantum Computing Hardware: Introduction

 \textit{(Problem-3) Evolution of multi-tenant compute (MTC) environment:} In MTC~\cite{multi-programming}, two or more programs share the same quantum hardware.
-This situation is very realistic since only ~50 qubits are needed to establish quantum supremacy i.e., to exceed the computing power of classical supercomputers.
-Although the number of qubits is problem-specific, it is likely that a large fraction of a 100+ qubit quantum hardware can remain unused.
-The vendor would prefer to improve the hardware utilization to recover the capital cost.
+This situation is very realistic since only ~50 qubits are needed to establish quantum supremacy~\cite{markov2018quantum} i.e., to exceed the computing power of classical supercomputers.
+Although the number of used qubits is problem-specific, it is likely that a large fraction of a 100+ qubit quantum hardware can remain unused.
+The vendor would prefer to improve the hardware utilization to recover the capital cost and/or to reduce the wait queue which is typically long due to scarce quantum resources.
 Note, one may argue that the 1000s of available qubits in future hardware can be exploited for error correction however, the current direction is to explore the computing power of NISQ computers using approximate algorithms to solve practical problems without any error correction.
-In MTC environment, the unwanted coupling between qubits i.e., crosstalk can leak information, allow fault injection ~\cite{saki-islped} and cause convergence slow down/failure (for hybrid algorithms) in victim’s program by malicious programs (Fig.\ref{fig:overview}.
+In MTC environment, the unwanted coupling between qubits i.e., crosstalk can leak information, allow fault injection ~\cite{saki-islped} and cause convergence slow down/failure (for hybrid algorithms) in victim's program by malicious programs (Fig.\ref{fig:overview}.
 This attack model is applicable to cloud-based quantum computing offered by major vendors e.g., IBM and Rigetti.
 Simple crosstalk mitigation techniques e.g., disabling all crosstalk prone qubits will not work since they can degrade the computing power of quantum computers to unacceptable levels.